supershenplus/stocktwits_inverse_trader/README.md

 # stocktwits_inverser
 A script thats find a random stock, then invereses the sentiment of StockTwits users.
-The logic behind this is that the average StockTwits user is more wrong than right :D.
+The logic behind this is that the average StockTwits user is more wrong than right :D

 This is done on a paper trading account and is just for fun.